Nexosis/nexosis.github.io/_tutorials/forecastFitbitActivity.md

 ## Getting Started

-To get ourselves off the ground a bit faster with the APIs we'll be using, we started off by using [Auth0](https://auth0.com/) and their [Asp.Net core quickstart](https://auth0.com/docs/quickstart/webapp/aspnet-core) to handle things like identity management and OAuth with Fitbit, as well as the [Nexosis .Net Client Library](/clients/dotnet){:target="_blank"} to interact with the Nexosis API.
+#### To get ourselves off the ground a bit faster with the APIs we'll be using, we started off by using [Auth0](https://auth0.com/) and their [Asp.Net core quickstart](https://auth0.com/docs/quickstart/webapp/aspnet-core) to handle things like identity management and OAuth with Fitbit, as well as the [Nexosis .Net Client Library](/clients/dotnet){:target="_blank"} to interact with the Nexosis API.

 Lastly, we found a popular [.Net Fitbit Api Client](https://github.com/aarondcoleman/Fitbit.NET) and started using it.
 Unfortunately it didn't support .Net Core [yet](https://github.com/aarondcoleman/Fitbit.NET/issues/175), so we [forked](https://github.com/vermeeca/Fitbit.NET) it and made the [bare minimum](https://github.com/vermeeca/Fitbit.NET/commit/2d52c6e3149c08efe4193650cd0eede766515d8f) changes we could make to get it compiling under .Net Standard.

-### Fitbit Time Series Api
+### Fitbit Time Series API

 Conveniently for us, Fitbit exposes a [Time Series API](https://dev.fitbit.com/docs/activity/#activity-time-series) that we can use to quickly retrieve many years of history for a given activity.